Skip to main content

 What is CES?

-Civically Engaged Scholars is a degree distinction seeking program, designed to encourage students to get involved with their local community members through a critically conscious lens.
-Students have the opportunity to learn about the importance of community involvement in the classroom and then apply their knowledge through hands-on experiences with our various local community partners.
+The Civically Engaged Scholars (CES) program encourages students to connect with people in their community, get involved, and think critically about important issues.
+CES participants learn about the importance of community involvement in the classroom and have the opportunity to apply that knowledge through hands-on experiences with our local community partners.

 Purpose and Vision